 For example, in a March 16, 2016 email to the AGO, Patrick Pearce – the Ogden Murphy partner hired by the State to investigate my sexual orientation discrimination complaint – confirmed my understanding that the “scope of investigation” was limited to “discrimination based on orientation.”

 In the same email, however, Pearce referred to his introductory telephone conversation about his assignment with representative the AGO the week before.
 No one told me Ogden Murphy was actually conducting a secret investigation into alleged “conduct violations regarding interactions with a co-worker.”
-If they had, my employment attorney would have pointed out what they were doing was illegal.
+If they had, my employment attorney would have pointed out what they were doing was illegal.1

-Pearce’s March 2016 emails refers to a third recipient: “email@example.com.”
+Pearce’s March 2016 email refers to a third recipient: “firstname.lastname@example.org.”
 I learned his identity from another belatedly produced email, this one setting up the secret planning meeting between the AGO and Ogden Murphy.
 He is Shane Esquibel.

 Esquibel’s role in my story is limited to a brief but important cameo.
-Sorta like Dame Judy Dench, who won an Oscar for her twelve-minute role as Queen Elizabeth I in Shakespeare in Love.
+Sorta like Dame Judy Dench, who won an Oscar for her twelve-minute turn as Queen Elizabeth I in Shakespeare in Love.
 Esquibel’s name doesn’t appear before the March 2016 meeting and emails that set Ogden Murphy’s hackwork in motion.
 He then disappears from the narrative immediately afterwards, replaced by his obviously useless subordinate Kari Hanson.
 Nevertheless, like the anonymous architect who moved the dewatering pump across the construction site without anyone thinking through the implications of the change, Esquibel is responsible for setting Ogden Murphy, the AGO, and myself on our course to disaster.